CodePushGo/website/src/content/blog/en/apple-privacy-rules-for-capacitor-apps.md

 ## Apple Privacy Rules Explained

 Apple requires developers to prioritize clarity and give users control over their data.
-If you're a Capacitor developer, this means being upfront about how your app collects and uses data, both for users and Apple reviewers.
+If you're a React Native developer, this means being upfront about how your app collects and uses data, both for users and Apple reviewers.

 ### Documenting Data Practices